 We reasoned that a dedicated tool would answer these problems and provide other improvements.

-TeamUp Labs has been working on a dedicated tool for example mapping and it is in early access.
-Phase one for us meant it should work better than Google Sheets, but there are many features still to come.
-Currently there is no save functionality, but there is a very quick export feature.
+TeamUp Labs has built a dedicated tool for Example Mapping and it is free to use.
+Phase one for us meant it should work better than Google Sheets, but there are now many other features with more to come.
+Users are able to save all their Example Maps and there is a very quick export feature.
 With two clicks the whole session is formatted as Markdown and placed in your clipboard.
-This includes rules, examples, questions and metadata.
+This includes Rules, Examples, Questions and Definition of Done.
 All you have to do then is paste it where you need it.

 If this tool is helpful, please help by sharing!